 SKINSATIONAL AESTHETICS HAS EXPANDED ITS SERVICE OFFERINGS AND IS HOSTING A LAUNCH EVENT ON FEBRUARY 9

-Skinsational announced that it will be hosting a Launch Party on February 9, 2023 at its Spa located at 7472 Waterside Loop Rd, Suite 102, Denver, NC
+Skinsational announces that it will be hosting a Launch Party on February 9 at its Spa located at 7472 Waterside Loop Rd, Suite 102, Denver, NC

-Skinsational is bringing so many new, exciting procedures and treatments to the Denver area that we decided hosting a Launch Event was the best way to showcase all we have added for our valued clients”DENVER, NC, USA, February 2, 2023 /EINPresswire.com/ -- Skinsational Aesthetics, led by Founder JoAnna Weber, FNP-C, today announced that is has proudly added new laser treatments to its robust Medical Spa offerings with the Rohrer Aesthetics’ Pixel8-RF Pro, the most advanced RF Micro-needling and CO2 Laser on the market.
+Skinsational is bringing so many exciting new procedures and treatments to the Denver area that we decided hosting a launch party was the best way to showcase all we have added for our valued patients”DENVER, NC, USA, February 6, 2023 /EINPresswire.com/ -- Skinsational Aesthetics, led by Founder JoAnna Weber, FNP-C, today announced that is has proudly added new laser treatments to its robust Medical Spa offerings with the Rohrer Aesthetics’ Pixel8-RF Pro, the most advanced RF Micro-needling and CO2 Resurfacing Laser on the market.
 Our experienced practitioners utilizing this multi-faceted, award-winning device will provide patients unsurpassed outcomes with the most innovative advancements in minimally invasive skincare.
-Skinsational also announced that it will be hosting a Launch Party for its existing and new valued on clients on February 9, 2023 at its Spa located at 7472 Waterside Loop Rd, Suite 102, Denver, NC.
+Skinsational also announced that it will be hosting a Launch Party for its existing and new patients on February 9, 2023 at its Spa located at 7472 Waterside Loop Rd, Suite 102, Denver, NC.

 — JoAnna Weber, Founder

 The Pixel8-RF Pro micro-needling and CO2 Laser device provides the latest advancement in skin tightening and collagen induction therapy as well as skin resurfacing.
 The RF Micro-needling system combines the collagen stimulating effect of micro-needling with the skin tightening effect of radio-frequency (RF) to provide patients with meaningful improvements to their skin.
-Among the many benefits of the CO2 Laser, it provides unparalleled skin resurfacing and skin tag removal.
-Some of the many modalities treated with the Pixel8 Pro include: fine lines and wrinkles, enlarged pores, stretch marks, facial acne scars, crepey skin, hand resurfacing, laser blepharoplasty, rhinophyma, uneven skin tone and many more.
+Among the many benefits of the CO2 Laser, it provides unparalleled skin resurfacing, collagen production, hand rejuvenation, and skin tag removal.
+Some of the many modalities treated with the Pixel8 Pro include: fine lines and wrinkles, enlarged pores, stretch marks, facial acne scars, crepey skin, hand resurfacing, laser blepharoplasty, uneven skin tone, brown spots, and many more.

-“Skinsational Aesthetics has always been committed to best dermatologic treatments in skin care and anti-aging” said JoAnna Weber, Founder, “Skinsational is bringing so many new, exciting procedures and treatments to the Denver area that we decided hosting a Launch Event was the best way to showcase all we have added for our valued clients.”
+“Skinsational Aesthetics has always been committed to providing the best dermatologic treatments in skin care and anti-aging” said JoAnna Weber, Founder, “Skinsational is bringing so many new, exciting procedures and treatments to the Denver area that we decided hosting a launch party was the best way to showcase all we have added for our valued patients.”

-Skinsational Aesthetics invites you to come to its launch party on February 9 to tour the facility, experience our treatment offerings and technologies, meet our staff and enter into drawings for free and discounted procedures.
-The Grand Prize drawing is 3 Free Sessions of Pixel8 Pro RF micro-needling.
-Skinsational is also offering all new patients a 15% discount off any spa packages booked between now and the evening of the event.
+Skinsational Aesthetics invites you to come to its launch party and to tour the facility, experience our treatment offerings and technologies, meet our staff and enter into raffles for free and discounted procedures & products.
+The Grand Prize raffle is a FREE Pixel8 Pro RF micro-needling session.
+Skinsational is also offering a 15% discount off any facial packages purchased the night of the event.

 The Launch Party will be full of events and demonstrations including:

-• Live 30-minute Pixel8 Pro RF Micro-needling experience for pre-booked event clients
+• Live RF Micro-needling & CO2 hand rejuvenating demos for pre-booked event attendees

-• Promotional pricing on all spa packages including 15% off excluding name brand injectables
+• Promotional pricing on facial packages including 15% off facials, dermaplaning, and VI chemical peels

-• Grand Prize Drawing of 3 Free Sessions of Pixel8 Pro RF micro-needling
+• Grand Prize raffle is a FREE Pixel8 Pro RF micro-needling session

 • Tours of the spa with staff available on-site for questions